 Braddock Station Garrison is a band based out of Washington, DC.
 Steve Schillinger does lead vocals and rhythm guitar; Tom Soha plays lead guitar; Jed Prentice is on drums and backing vocals; and Mike "Pink" Pinkerton plays bass.
 Braddock Station Garrison is part power pop, part Americana, and all classic rocknroll.
-They have release three albums since 2013: High Water, A Hint of Recognition, and the most recent record Saint Stephanie and the Stones.
+They have released four albums since 2013: High Water, A Hint of Recognition, Saint Stephanie and the Stones and the most recent record American Radio.
 Each band member brings his unique voice and style to the band, creating rock music that is both timeless and modern.

 Steve Schillinger: Lead Vocals and Rhythm Guitar